EuroProofNet/europroofnet.github.io/_pages/events.md

 **2025**

+- The videos of the lectures and talks of the symposium are available on [Youtube](https://www.youtube.com/@institutpascal7781/playlists).

 - 24-26 September 2025: [Inter-WG meeting](../inter-wg-25), Le Val d'Ajol, France
 - 8-19 September 2025: [EuroProofNet Symposium](../Symposium), Institut Pascal, Orsay, France, with:
     - 8-11 September 2025: [International School on Logical Frameworks and Proof Systems Interoperability](../LFPSI25)